emilbang/monitoring-master/README.md

 First time you run a new deployment you will need to generate new SSL-certs.

-Do this be starting the reverse proxy.
+Do this by starting the reverse proxy.

 ```console
 $ docker-compose up nginx